SchoolListit/SchoolListIt-Transcripts/README.md

 So, this plugin also creates a post type "mommy & daddy notes" - it must.
 And when I use it I think I should handwrite the notes to my kiddos and upload them as an image.
 If only we could nail internet smells.
 What I wouldn't give to remember her scent.
 Mom, I miss you and love you so.

-*TODO: investigate including a *Watson handwriting to text* feature if one exists*
+*TODO: investigate including a *Watson handwriting to text* feature if one exists* *TODO: investigate with whom I could speak about FERPA guarunteeting a parent's right to have approved information shared as requested.
+As I recently experienced, it turns out that FERPA disallows a school from sharing information with a 3rd party, but does not compel them to do so.
+I think that may not be fair to parents.
+If for instance I ask a school to share transcripts with my personal student transcripting service I can waive my right to privacy and give permission for them to do so, but they can refuse under the current protections.
+That doesn't seem right*

 ## How it works